School of Nursing Facilities

 A nursing lab manager coordinates with students, faculty, administrators, and IT staff to ensure smooth running of the Nursing clinical labs.

-School of Nursing students are also part of the interprofessional teams working together to learn and practice in teams and to deliver essential free care to the community in the MGH Institute's new clinical care center.
+School of Nursing students are also part of the interprofessional teams working together to learn and practice in teams and to deliver essential free care to the community in the the MGH Institute IMPACT Practice Center where the School of Nursing has opened a Nursing Center for Clinical Education and Wellness.

 During your clinical rotations – which occur during the first weeks of your education at MGH Institute School of Nursing - you will use the most current equipment at world-class hospitals such as Massachusetts General Hospital, Brigham & Women’s Hospital, Newton-Wellesley Hospital, Childrens Hospital Boston, and other health care facilities in Greater Boston.